 With any update, it can mean either big drops or big climbs for content on the popular search engine’s result pages.
-Google experts, SEO specialists, webmasters and businesses relying on search engine traffic are therefore waiting with bated breath to assess the impacts of this coming July conclusion to the core update.
+Google experts, SEO agencies, webmasters and businesses relying on search engine traffic are therefore waiting with bated breath to assess the impacts of this coming July conclusion to the core update.
 In this article, we explain and help you to prepare for this coming core update.

 What Happened in June’s Core Update?

 June 2021’s core update began on the 2nd, and since then analysts from across the world have been trying to pin down its repercussions.
 Apart from some volatility in search engine result pages between June 4th– 5th, things have remained calm.
 Industries seeing these infrequent disruptions in ranking and traffic included News & Sports, Health, Automotive, and Travel, especially those with sites receiving monthly traffic below 500,000.
 Data is still being gathered with interpretations in their infancy, and the true effect of this update cannot be definitively stated until the July completion.

 Later today, we are releasing a broad core update, as we do several times per year.
 It is called the June 2021 Core Update.
 Our guidance about such updates is here:https://t.co/e5ZQUA3RC6

 This will be followed by the July 2021 Core update.
 Here’s more information about that…

 What to Expect from the Full Rollout of June/July Core Update